 This blog is, for one, relatable.
 It is an opinion column from my perspective, based on my experiences and musings.
 It is nostalgic, it is detailed.
 It is random, and it is expressive.
 It is me.

-3. I am looking for a way to balance writing for myself and writing for others.
-I’m still in search for that balance and wary about settling down and defining a focus, but I’m on my way.
+I’d like to harmonize writing for myself and writing for others.
+I’m still searching for that balance, and I’m wary about settling down and defining a focus, but I’m definitely on my way.
 I run the blog; the blog does not run me.

 My opinions, writing styles, and views are constantly changing as I go through life and acquire new experiences; the progress I make in my writing is demonstrated through each post.
 I may not believe what I wrote last week.

 This I love about freedom of the press:

 I created this blog with a desire to express myself through creative writing.
 It’s not a rant about my personal life.
 I hope to incorporate lots of different writing styles into my posts, whether it be poetry, persuasion, how-to’s, or just free writing that I post without re-reading.

 Writing is a life-changing activity that allows for lots of reflection and self-expression.
 While many can express themselves through dance or art, I do so mainly through putting it into words.

 I’m strict in documenting my growth as a writer.
 I’m not going to go back and fix errors.
 It will push me to be more careful when publishing, so that from scrolling through my blog, it is evident that I’ve come a long way.

 What else I do in my free time